 I stayed at the Graduate Hotel Tempe, a brand new property with a retro vibe.
 It has the absolute perfect location for anyone attending an event at the ASU Gammage — you’re practically right on campus.
 It’s also pet-friendly, something I always keep an eye out for since my golden retriever is beyond spoiled.

 My bed was comfy and I was thrilled that I could keep the sliding door to my balcony open overnight instead of relying on air conditioning.
 Fresh air for the win!
-Skip a day of housekeeping and you’ll get a $5 voucher for the restaurant/bar (another score, if you have a coffee addiction like me).
+Skip a day of housekeeping and you’ll get a $5 voucher for the restaurant/bar (another score, if you have a latte addiction like me).

 If you’re looking for somewhere with more of a resort vibe — like I usually do on my girls getaways — check rates at the Tempe Mission Palms Hotel.
 It has a large pool and is centrally located in the heart of downtown.
 Hyatt members can earn or redeem points there, which is a nice bonus.